Minitab MTW files

 - 🧮 Native MTW support for

-.mtw(Minitab) project files - 🧩 Automatic stream decoding — detects and decodes text streams from binary content
+.mtw(Minitab) project files - 🧩 Automatic stream decoding — detects worksheet streams, text notes, and binary fallbacks

-- 🗂 Independent WorksheetInfo extraction for extended metadata (
+- 🗂 Optional WorksheetInfo extraction for diagnostic metadata (

---mtw-extended) - 🧹 Intelligent cleaning removes noise (
+--mtw-extended) - 🧹 Intelligent cleaning removes control characters and internal stream markers

 - 🚀 Resource-aware mode — extended extraction only triggered when explicitly requested